emqx/emqx-docs/en_US/deploy/cluster/manual.md

-# Mmaual Clustering
+# Manual Clustering

 EMQX nodes are identified by their names.

-A node name consists of two parts, node part and host partk, separated with `@`.
+A node name consists of two parts, node part and host part, separated with `@`.

-The host part must either be the IP address or the FQDN which has dots, for example `myhost.example.domaon`.
+The host part must either be the IP address or the FQDN which has dots, for example `myhost.example.domain`.

 In this document, we use two nodes to demonstrate manual clustering steps.